Skip to main content

 We're committed to creating a cleaner energy future that builds upon our responsibility to provide the safe, reliable and cost-effective energy that improves our customers’ lives.

 We're excited to announce significant advancements in our decarbonization journey.
-We have continued to achieve progress toward our goal to reduce electric utility emission intensity 40% by 2030 and 70% by 2040, and have expanded our natural gas utility goal to be net zero for our distribution system by 2035.
+We have continued to achieve progress toward our goal to reduce electric utility emission intensity 40% by 2030 and 70% by 2040, as well as our natural gas utility goal to be net zero for our distribution system by 2035.

 Natural gas net zero target

-We are excited to announce a goal for our natural gas distribution system to achieve net zero emissions by 2035.
-This net zero target replaces our previous commitment of a 50% reduction in GHG emissions intensity for mains and services by 2035, doubling our reduction target and expanding the boundary of the goal to all sources of emissions in the distribution system.
+Last year we announced our expanded target for our natural gas distribution system to achieve net zero emissions by 2035, and we are excited to provide updates on our key strategies to achieve this goal.
 Our net zero target leverages the company's focus on safety and system integrity, while advancing current strategies to include expanded damage prevention and advanced leak detection.

 Electric targets

-We have continued to achieve progress towards our goal to reduce electric utility emission intensity 40% by 2030 and 70% by 2040, already reducing emissions by more than a third since 2005.
-We’ll continue our strategy of investing in operational improvements, renewable energy, and new technologies to further reduce our environmental impact, while continuing to deliver safe, reliable and cost-effective energy to customers.
+We have continued to achieve progress towards our goal to reduce electric utility emission intensity 40% by 2030 and 70% by 2040, already reducing emissions by one third since 2005.
+We’ll continue our strategy of investing in operational improvements, renewable energy, and new technologies to further reduce our environmental impact, for a responsible energy transition.
+Our owned and purchased power capacity from renewable energy and storage will double by 2030, accounting for nearly half of our capacity resources.

-We are enabling the energy transition through the addition of low or zero carbon generation sources, and fossil fuel retirements and conversions.
-Our preferred resource plans in South Dakota, Wyoming, and Colorado plan to add over 570 MW of renewable energy and battery storage by 2030, in addition to the already planned 80 MW Fall River solar project in 2023.
-We will be positioned to achieve our GHG reduction goals without reliance on future technologies through the conversion of our Neil Simpson II coal plant to natural gas, retirement of three diesel plants, expiration of the Wygen I coal plant purchased power agreement and added renewable energy resources and storage.
+We are transitioning to a cleaner energy future through the addition of low or zero carbon generation sources, and fossil fuel retirements or conversions.
+Our preferred resource plans in South Dakota, Wyoming, and Colorado plan to add over 520 MW of renewable energy and battery storage by 2030, in addition to the already planned 80 MW Fall River solar project in 2023.
+We will be positioned to achieve our GHG reduction goals, without reliance on future technologies, through the conversion of our Neil Simpson II coal plant to include natural gas as a dual fuel unit, conversion or retirement of our remaining coal and diesel power plants and added renewable energy resources and storage.

 Black Hills Energy owned renewable portfolio